Aphantasia Test: How To Know If You Have Aphantasia

 Image 6: Clear and vivid red star.

-Scoring of Aphantasia Test : How To Know If You Have Aphantasia
+Scoring of Aphantasia Test : Visual Imagery Questionnaire

-1. Seeing nothing during step 3 means your score is one, indicating Aphantasia.
+1. Seeing nothing during step 3, meaning you cannot see anything, indicates a score of one, which suggests Aphantasia.

 2. If you can only conjure the idea of a red star without a clear image, your score is two.